SaloniSsSaini/flask-mongo-k8s/README.md

-# Flask MongoDB Kubernetes Project
+# 🚀 Flask MongoDB Kubernetes Project

-## Overview
-This project demonstrates an end-to-end **production-style backend application** built using **Flask**, **MongoDB**, **Docker**, and **Kubernetes**.

-The application exposes REST APIs to store and retrieve data from MongoDB, is fully containerized using Docker, and deployed on a Kubernetes cluster with secure configuration, persistent storage, autoscaling, and resource management.
+### *Production-Ready Backend Application with Docker & Kubernetes*

 ---

+## 📌 Project Overview

+This project demonstrates an **end-to-end, production-style backend application** built using **Flask**, **MongoDB**, **Docker**, and **Kubernetes**.

+The application provides REST APIs to store and retrieve data from MongoDB, is containerized using Docker, and deployed on a Kubernetes cluster with secure configuration, persistent storage, autoscaling, and resource management.

+The goal of this project is to showcase **real-world backend deployment practices** and cloud-native application design.

+---

-## Features
+## ✨ Key Features

-- Flask REST API (`/` and `/data`)
+- RESTful APIs using Flask (`/` and `/data`)
-- MongoDB database with authentication enabled
+- MongoDB with authentication enabled
 - Dockerized Flask application
-- Kubernetes Deployment & StatefulSet
+- Kubernetes Deployment (Flask) & StatefulSet (MongoDB)
 - Persistent storage using PV & PVC
-- Secure credentials using Kubernetes Secrets
+- Secure credentials via Kubernetes Secrets
 - Horizontal Pod Autoscaler (HPA)
-- Resource requests and limits
+- Resource requests & limits for stability
 - Internal DNS-based service communication

 ---

-## Application Endpoints
+## 🔌 API Endpoints

 ### `GET /`
 Returns a welcome message with the current timestamp.